 Mr. Wortendyke lives in Upper Nyack with Elizabeth, his wife of more than 30 years.
 They have a daughter, Krista.

-Mr. Joseph Rand was appointed by Gov. Andrew Cuomo in September 2013 to serve on the RCC Board of Trustees for a seven-year term expiring in September 2020.
-He replaced Richard Kohlhausen, whose term expired June 30, 2013.
+Mr. Joseph Rand was appointed in September 2013 to serve on the RCC Board of Trustees.
 Mr. Rand is currently Vice Chair and previously served as Board Vice Chair from 2014-2016.

-“I am deeply honored to be given this opportunity to work with Dr. Wood and my fellow trustees,” said Rand.
-“I believe that RCC is one of Rockland’s best assets, and I’m looking forward to doing what I can to help it fulfill its mission for its students, faculty, and the general community.”
+“I have been deeply honored to have this opportunity to work with my fellow trustees to help build a world-class community college,” said Rand.
+“I believe that RCC is one of Rockland’s best assets, and we need to do everything we can to help fulfill our mission for our students, faculty, and the general community.”

 Mrs. Ileana Eckert was appointed by the Rockland County Legislature to the RCC Board of Trustees on December 3, 2015.
 She was appointed to finish the uncompleted term of Dr. Penny Jennings, who resigned to focus on her professional responsibilities.
 In July 2018 she was reappointed to a second full term that expires in June 2023.